vladimir-kraus/qtutils/README.md

 Dependency: QtWidgets<br>
 License: MIT

-I hate creating complicated layouts in QtDesigner as much as you.
-If you tried, you know what I am talking about.
+I hate creating complicated layouts in QtDesigner as much as you do.
+If you tried it at least once, you know what I am talking about.
 But I also hate writing verbose procedural code.
-So I created a few utility classes in [`layouts.h`](qtutils/layouts.h) which will allow writing more concise layout-related code possibly with declarative style.
-Currently it only contains replacements for `QVBoxLayout` and `QHBoxLayout`, which however make up more than 90 % of all layouts in my code.
+So I created a few utility classes in [`layouts.h`](qtutils/layouts.h) which will allow writing more concise layout-related code in somewhat declarative style.
+Currently it only contains helpers for `QVBoxLayout` and `QHBoxLayout`, which however account for more than 90 % of all layouts in my code.

 There are two templated wrappers `VBox` and `HBox` around pointers to `QVBoxLayout` and `QHBoxLayout`.
 These wrappers allow implicit conversions to the layout pointers, they provide `<<` operators with which you can add child widgets or child layouts in a "declarative" way.
-You can also add stretches (with class `Stretch`) or spacings (with class `Spacing`).
-You can also easily define margins and default spacing for the layout.
+You can also add stretches (using `Stretch`) or spacings (using `Spacing`).
+You can also easily define margins and default spacing for the layout in wrapper constructors.

 A very simple example:
 ```cpp